Package Leaflet: Information for the User

 These symptoms may be the first signs of a severe reaction.
 Your doctor will examine you to decide if you can continue taking Gabapentina Almus.

-Keep out of reach and sight of children.
+Keep out of the reach and sight of children.

-Do not use this medication after the expiration date that appears on the packaging.
+Do not use this medicine after the expiration date stated on the packaging.
 The expiration date is the last day of the month indicated.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of packaging and medicines you no longer need at the SIGRE collection pointof the pharmacy.
-If in doubt, ask your pharmacist how to dispose of packaging and medicines you no longer need.
+Medicines should not be disposed of via wastewater or household waste.
+Deposit the packaging and any unused medicines in the SIGRE collection point at the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and any unused medicines.
 This will help protect the environment.

-Composition of Gabapentina Almus 800 mg tablets
+Composition of Gabapentina Almus 800 mg Tablets

-The other components (excipients) are:
+The other ingredients (excipients) are:

 Core: Povidone K-90, crospovidone, Poloxamer 407, magnesium stearate.
 Coating (Opadry 20A28569): Hydroxypropylcellulose, talc.

-Appearance of the product and contents of the packaging
+Appearance of the Product and Packaging Contents

 Gabapentina Almus is presented in the form of film-coated tablets.
 The tablets are white, convex, and elliptical in shape.